jeffreybergier/Hipstapaper/README.md

 #### CodableError

 [`CodableError`](https://github.com/jeffreybergier/Umbrella/blob/db24e09eae8df537d928e5f570c203ec9fc8076a/Sources/Umbrella/Error/CodableError.swift#L36) is a type which attempts to take errors and store them in such a way to make them `Codable`.
-This is important for state restoration of the application.
-I'll cover this more below in the Navigation section, but all of the navigation state for the application is stored in `SceneStorage` in order to support state restoration.
-This makes this complex with Error as its not really possible to encode it.
+All of the navigation state for the application is stored in `SceneStorage` in order to support state restoration.
+This is complex with Error as its not really possible to encode it.
 There is a related protocol called `CodableErrorConvertible` that allows a package to decide how it wants its errors encoded and decoded.
+To be honest, I may change this approach as it really makes working with Errors difficult.

 ### Menus Handling